xiix0/scam/README.md

-Q:	How much does it cost to ride the Unibus?
-A:	2 bits.
+Q:	Why does Washington have the most lawyers per capita and
+	New Jersey the most toxic waste dumps?
+A:	God gave New Jersey first choice.